awcodes/filament-curator/README.md

 ## Image Sizes

-By default Curator will generate image sizes for each uploaded image based on the sizes setting in the config file.
+By default, Curator will generate image sizes for each uploaded image based on the sizes setting in the config file.
 If you want to disable image sizes completely then set the sizes key to an empty array.